vilijur/acnl-translated/README.md

 # Some questions, and some answers!

 ### What the hell is this?
 Well, it's just me taking Animal Crossing: New Leaf and throwing it into [Google Translate](https://translate.google.co.uk/).
-That's it
+That's it.

 ### How do I install it?
 **Since this is a modification of the European/PAL files, these instructions will assume you're using the European/PAL version of Animal Crossing: New Leaf - Welcome amiibo.**